Crime

 An

-seach of the initial 545 articles yielded 116 that used the terms "war" OR "act
+the initial 545 articles yielded 116 that used the terms "war"

-of war" AND "crime" OR "criminal act."
-Each
+OR "act of war" AND "crime" OR "criminal act."
+Each of these

 The

-By this time CNN had added the "America Under Attack" banner
+9/11.
+By this time CNN had added the "America Under Attack"

-that many of us remember.
-The theme of their coverage was already established.
+banner that many of us remember.
+The theme of their coverage was

 QUESTION:

-States for what happened here in this country, both in New York,
+the United States for what happened here in this country, both

-completely support him in any action that he has to take in order to make
+in any action that he has to take in order to make an example

 QUESTION: Is it an act of war in your mind?

-point that people can't do this.
-You can't attack innocent men, women and
+that people can't do this.
+You can't attack innocent men,

-children.
-And ultimately, I'm totally confident that American democracy and
+women and children.
+And ultimately, I'm totally confident that

 Governor

-immediately made a Pearl Harbor reference and asked whether this was
+reporter immediately made a Pearl Harbor reference and asked

 The

-The only other reference to Pearl Harbor on 9/11 was made by James
+weeks.
+The only other reference to Pearl Harbor on 9/11 was made

-Kallstrom, former Assistant Director of the FBI.
-As with the previous
+by James Kallstrom, former Assistant Director of the FBI.
+As

 KALLSTROM:

-it's a different time, but it's everything that Pearl Harbor was
+ways, it's a different time, but it's everything that Pearl

-demented with rhetoric, it's -- hasn't worked, it's not going to
+rhetoric, it's -- hasn't worked, it's not going to work.

 In

-the suggestion that everyone must choose sides.
-The "with us or
+everyone must choose sides.
+The "with us or against us" theme

-against us" theme became very prevalent and served to quiet many
+became very prevalent and served to quiet many dissenting

 Another

-of "rhetoric."
-He suggests that this hasn't worked and will
+failure of "rhetoric."
+He suggests that this hasn't worked and

-never work.
-Kallstrom is clearly not interested in negotiation.
-Remember
+will never work.
+Kallstrom is clearly not interested in

 Another

-Americans may need to give up some liberties in return for security.
+that Americans may need to give up some liberties in return for

-In an interview with CNN's Judy Woodruff we heard from Alexander Haig,
+security.
+In an interview with CNN's Judy Woodruff we heard from

 The

-is an illegal act of such magnitude now that it overwhelms the issues
+that terrorism is an illegal act of such magnitude now that it

 As

-that may be unparalleled in the history of this country.
-Rhetoric supporting
+liberties that may be unparalleled in the history of this

 Discussion

-started on the day of the attacks.
-If anything, it appeared that politicians
+seriously started on the day of the attacks.
+If anything, it

 REP.